hgomez/blog.hgomez.net/content/post/20240702-HugoBlog/index.md

 ## Blog Theme - PaperMode

-There is really a lot of themes with Hugo, I decided to go with something simple, [PaperMod](https://github.com/adityatelange/hugo-PaperMod)
+There are a **really large number** of themes available for Hugo.
+I decided to choose something simple, [PaperMod](https://github.com/adityatelange/hugo-PaperMod).

-I tried the latest released version, 7.0, Feb 2023, but it didn't worked as expected, so I moved to the latest version in master (something I always try to avoid)
+I tried the latest released version, 7.0 (February 2023), but it didn't work as expected.
+So, I switched to the latest version in the master branch (something I always try to avoid).

 ```
 mkdir Documents/Perso
 hugo new site blog.hgomez.net